The 6 Best Foods for Smelling (and Tasting) Like a Million Bucks

 The best thing about this wonder of nature is that there’s very little planning required According to Hirsch, the pheromones are released immediately.
 And for more dating advice, here are the sexiest things you can say to a woman on a first date.

-As you’re no doubt aware, cod, halibut and tilapia are all types of white fish.
+As you’re no doubt aware, cod, halibut, and tilapia are all types of white fish.
 You probably also know that, like house guests, fish begin to smell after a few days.
 It may surprise you to learn then that consuming white fish rather than red meat may be a factor in getting people to want to cuddle up to you.

 “Eating white fish doesn’t make you smell better, but it doesn’t make you smell,” says Jim White, RD, ACSM owner of Jim White Fitness & Nutrition Studios.
 White adds that in contrast, the breakdown of red meat may give off a body odor.
 His assertion is backed up by several studies, including one from the Czech Republic and published in the journal Chemical Senses that showed that red meat is associated with bad body odor.
-The same unpleasant odors are not released when the human body metabolises fish, however.
+The same unpleasant odors are not released when the human body metabolizes fish, however.
 And we have a great recipe for a delicious halibut dinner here.

-“Fresh herbs like parsley, basil, and mint can help mask bad breath with the strong oils that they contain,” says says Leah Kaufman, MS, RD, CDN of Leah Kaufman Nutrition.
+“Fresh herbs like parsley, basil, and mint can help mask bad breath with the strong oils that they contain,” says Leah Kaufman, MS, RD, CDN of Leah Kaufman Nutrition.
 Kaufman explains that the strong oils contained within them help to overpower stinky scents like garlic and onions.
 “Try incorporating fresh herbs into your dinner or have a fruit salad with basil or mint for dessert to help combat the smells you may get from dinner,” she says.

 Sally Cram, DDS, a Washington, DC-based periodontist and spokesperson for the American Dental Association backs Kaufman up.
 “These herbs can act as a mouthwash to temporarily mask odors,” she says.
 It’s well worth remembering that chronic bad breath may be a sign of periodontal disease.
 Dr. Cram recommends seeing a dentist if the problem won’t go away.